AGLakhowal/Gamma-Permit-Package/README.md

 Gamma introduces a runtime authorization boundary that separates AI decision-making from execution authority.

 This ensures that externally effective actions occur only under explicitly validated, evidence-bound conditions.

+## IEEE Study Group Proposal

+A proposal has been submitted to initiate an IEEE Study Group on:

+**Execution-Layer Governance for AI Systems (Permit-to-Act and Permit-to-Adapt Control Models)**

+This repository provides a reference implementation and technical foundation aligned with that effort.

+If you are interested in contributing or participating in early discussions, please reach out.

 ---
 ## Key Idea